False Alarm Reduction Program

 What are the consequences of having a police response for an activated false burglar alarm?

-In addition, the Chief of Police may order the restricted response of police department personnel to any location with eleven (11) or more false alarm activations in a 12-month period or with unpaid fees for sixty (60) or more days.
-Restricted response means that police department personnel will not respond to your location when your burglar alarm is activated.
+In addition, the Chief of Police may order the restricted response of police department personnel to any location with eight (8) or more false alarm activations in a calendar year or with unpaid fees for sixty (60) or more days.
+Restricted response means that police department personnel will not respond when a general burglar alarm is activated.

 You will receive notification informing you of the date and time of each activation and the fee schedule imposed by the City of Naperville.
 In addition, invoices are mailed with each notification where applicable.